delphix/mariadb-plugin/docs/docs/Provisioning.md

 And we're done!
 ----------------
-We have now successfully provisioned a MySQL VDB.
+We have now successfully provisioned a MariaDB VDB.